 So you’ve stocked up an emergency fund, have your credit card debt trending toward zero and are contributing to your retirement account with each hard-earned paycheck.
 Congrats!
 You’re well on your way to a healthy financial foundation.

-If your current pay-down strategy is simply paying the minimum due each month, take a look at your budget to see if you have the wiggle room to devote more to your student loans.
+If your current strategy is simply paying the minimum due each month, take a look at your budget to see if you can devote more to your student loans.
 If you do, and you’re on a standard 10-year repayment plan, it might be time to implement a new strategy that can help you pay off your debt faster: Making an extra payment each month.
 (Keep in mind, however, that those on an income-driven repayment or loan-forgiveness plan should assess whether it makes sense for them to do this, as in the long run they may not be required to pay off their full balances.)

 Even a small additional amount could make a sizable dent in your debt because you’re ultimately helping lower the amount of interest you'll pay over the lifetime of the loan.
 Plus, most educational loans, both federal and private, allow for penalty-free prepayments.
 That means you can make as many extra payments as you like without having to pay a fee.

-If you have multiple student loans and you’re not sure where to start implementing this pay-down strategy, consider targeting private loans and loans with the highest interest rates first.
-Then once you’re ready to start making additional payments, keep these steps in mind to make the process more efficient and effective.
+If you have multiple student loans and you’re not sure where to start implementing this strategy, consider targeting private loans and loans with the highest interest rates first.
+Then once you’re ready to start making additional payments, keep these steps in mind.

 Step 1: Make Your Regular Payment on Time